Khurshid Shah: Political career

 Shah, along with leaders of other political parties, was tasked with selection on the name for caretaker prime minister of Pakistan prior to the 2013 Pakistan election.
 Shah was re-elected as the member of the National Assembly for the sixth time in 2013 from second Sukkur constituency.
 Shah was a potential candidate to become Prime Minister of Pakistan after Yousaf Raza Gillani was disqualified from holding the office.
 In June 2013, Shah was appointed as the Leader of the Opposition in National Assembly by PPP.
 Shah is also chairman of the Public Accounts Committee in the National Assembly.
 Shah is said to have good relations with the leaders of other political parties in Pakistan.

-He was re-elected to the National Assembly as a candidate of PPP from Constituency NA-206 (Sukkur-I) in 2018 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of PPP from NA-206 (Sukkur-I) in 2018.
 Following his successful election, PPP nominated him for the office of Speaker of the National Assembly of Pakistan.
 He received 146 votes and lost the election to Asad Qaiser who received 176 votes.

+He was re-elected to the National Assembly as a candidate of PPP from NA-201 Sukkur-II in the 2024 Pakistani general election.
+He received 121,566 votes and defeated Muhammad Saleh Indhar, a candidate of Jamiat Ulema-e-Islam (F) (JUI(F)).